devonorourke/tidybug/docs/sequence_filtering.md

 --i-reference-seqs "$REF" \
 --p-trim-length 181 \
 --p-sample-stats \
+--p-min-reads 2 \
+--p-min-size 1 \
 --p-jobs-to-start 24 \
 --o-table "$LIB".dblr.table.qza \
 --o-representative-sequences "$LIB".dblr.repseqs.qza \
 --o-stats "$LIB".dblr.stats.qza
 ```

-> Two default parameters not specified here of interest:
-- `--p-min-size` affects what sequences are considered during the execution of Deblur; the default is **2**, meaning no sample with an ASV of read depth 1 is considered in this analysis
-- `--p-min-reads` filters low abundant sequences after Deblur filtering is executed; the default is **10**, which impacts both the unfiltered ASVs above as well as any remaining _filtered_ reads.
-Thus, the resulting matrix of counts in the feature table has already had 10 reads subtracted from the initial input of read counts.
+Unlike DADA2, Deblur by default discards singleton ASVs, and discards per-sample ASVs with less than 10 reads.
+We modified these default parameters to match DADA2.
+The chimera filtering performed in this analysis uses a VSEARCH implementation of Uchime-denovo and is thus independent of a reference library.
+This requires that chimera filtering is done on a pool of sequences, rather than on a per-sample level.

 ### Vsearch
-The parameters chosen in this implementation follow those described by Vsearch authors in [their Wiki documentation](https://github.com/torognes/vsearch/wiki/VSEARCH-pipeline).
+The parameters chosen in this implementation mostly follow those described by Vsearch authors in [their Wiki documentation](https://github.com/torognes/vsearch/wiki/VSEARCH-pipeline).
+The exception is that their vignette removes singleton features, while we are retaining them; however, we are going to add an additional step in which per-sample ASVs with < 2 reads are discarded to match the DADA2 and Deblur filtering settings.

 Within the QIIME installation, Vsearch filtering first required the read pairs to be joined first; we then applied a basic quality filter to the sequences:
 ```
 ## merge paired end data
 ## '--p-allowmergestagger' necessary because of the large overhang with our 300bp seqs and 180bp amplicon